- Getting needed medical care >>

 - Limit non-essential travel and shopping trips.

-- Try to keep at least 6 feet from others in public areas.
+- Wear a mask when you leave your home.
+Try to keep at least 6 feet from others in public places.

 - Cover coughs and sneezes by using the crook of your arm or with a tissue that is thrown away in the garbage.